The recommended way to organize your media to enjoy all features of Media Browser looks like this.

 For more details about this and how to configure your Media Collection, please have a look here.

 - For TV show , when i put the name in French , mediabrowser dont get metadata ?
-Why?, for get all french metadata, i need to rename all Tv show folder in english title. djmisterjon about 2 years ago
+Why?, for get all french metadata, i need to rename all Tv show folder in english title. djmisterjon over 2 years ago

 - Does the filename like “Unaired Pilot.avi actually have to be part of the filename or is that just for illustration purposes?
 Unknown1085 about 2 years ago